mahesh-oss/Excel-project/README.md

 DATA PROCESSING
 Grouped age into groups using IF condition [=IF(E2>=50, "Senior", IF(E2>=30, "Adult", "Teenager"))] to analyze data in a better way.
+To extract the month in text form from the date column use formula [ =TEXT(G2, "mmm")]

+DATA ANALYSIS